ML4Society/seminars/README.md

 b) requires orders of magnitude less FLOPS, power and memory footprint.
 The pretrained model can be as small as 44.2 KB in size.
-ImageSig shows unprecedented performance on hardware such as Raspberry Pi and Jetsonnano.
+ImageSig shows unprecedented performance on hardware such as Raspberry Pi and Jetson nano.
 ImageSig treats images as streams with multiple channels.
 These streams are parameterized by spatial directions.
 We contribute to the functionality of signature and